ferdinandfrank/vue-forms/docs/index.md

 7. Compile your scripts via webpack or any other compiler.

 That's it!
 You can now use the Vue.js components of this package.

+# 3. Documentation

-## Things to make sure before using this package:
+## Things to make sure before using this package
-- Include a Laravel CSRF token in a meta tag on every view where you want to use the form components.
+Include a Laravel CSRF token in a meta tag on every view where you want to use the form components.
 This package tries to find the token within the meta tag and includes it in every request to the server.
+By doing this, you don't need to add a CSRF input field to your forms.

     ```php
     <meta name="csrf-token" content="{{ csrf_token() }}">
     ```

-## Usage
+## Components
+The following form and input components can be used to make ajax requests to the server.

 ### Form Components
 These components are used to submit data to the server via an ajax request.